circleci/circleci-docs/jekyll/_cci2/reusing-config.md

   * `setup_remote_docker`
   * `persist_to_workspace`

-**Note:** It is possible to override the special keys with a custom command.
+It is possible to override the special keys with a custom command.
+{: class="alert alert-info" }

 ### Commands usage examples
 {: #commands-usage-examples }